ratewar/newbot/README.md

 # Newbot

-#Use the following command to create Jar file which we can upload using AWS CLI
+# Use the following command to create Jar file which we can upload using AWS CLI
 -------------------------------------------------------------------------------
 mvn package shade:shade

-#Use the following command to create Jar file which we can upload using AWS CLI and also skip tests
+# Use the following command to create Jar file which we can upload using AWS CLI and also skip tests
 ----------------------------------------------------------------------------------------------------
 mvn package shade:shade -DskipTests

-#Use the following AWS CLI command to create bot lambda function
+# Use the following AWS CLI command to create bot lambda function
 -----------------------------------------------------------------
-#Change role arn and folder location according to you settings and configuration
+# Change role arn and folder location according to you settings and configuration
 ----------------------------------------------------------------------------------

 aws lambda create-function --region us-east-1 --function-name awschatbot --zip-file fileb://D:/git_repositories/git/newbot/awsChatbot/target/awsChatbot-1.0-SNAPSHOT.jar --role arn:aws:iam::512785838931:role/service-role/testhelloworld --handler com.tech.unleashed.LambdaHook::handleRequest --runtime java8

-#To Delete the bot function using AWS CLI use the follwoing command
+# To Delete the bot function using AWS CLI use the following command
 --------------------------------------------------------------------------
 aws lambda delete-function  --function-name awschatbot  --region us-east-1